what we do

 Precursor

-MINI Lead-cooled Fast Reactor (30 MWe)
+AS-200 Lead-cooled Fast Reactor

-SMALL Lead-cooled Fast Reactor (200 MWe)
+TL-30 Lead-cooled Fast Reactor

-Accelerator Driven System (ADS)
+Long-term Accelerator Driven System (ADS)

-to design and commercialise the ADS, a concept proposed by Nobel laureate Carlo Rubbia.
+All the previous steps and designs also serve a further goal: to design and commercialise the ADS, a concept proposed by Nobel laureate Carlo Rubbia.
 This consists of a subcritical (not self-sustained) LFR coupled with a particle accelerator, enabling a thorium-based fuel cycle and the ultimate conditions for complete safety.

 MOX fuel manufacturing